Jurors convict in Memorial Day triple homicide; youngest victim 'should be starting kindergarten'

 “Reggie jumped up in response to a stimulus,” the prosecutor said.
 “Nothing they did that day justified their death.”

 Jurors saw videotape evidence so gruesome that one member of the panel said she couldn't continue and was excused.
-Judge Fred Crifasi also warned spectators in the courtroom about what was on the apartment complex surveillance video so anyone wishing to avoid it could leave.
+Judge Fred Crifasi also warned spectators in the courtroom about what was on the surveillance video of the apartment complex so anyone wishing to avoid it could leave.

 The prosecution wrapped up its case with a purported confession from Coleman.
 Coleman asked Crifasi to suppress the evidence, with his lawyer arguing that, 11 minutes into an interrogation, Coleman asked to speak to an attorney but questioning continued.